 “My tips are not to let bullying happen, if you see it, try and knock it on its head then and there no matter what.

 Do research on how to make stunting unique and find a way to make it look super-elite while still being on that level.
-Talk to people from other gyms, having connections is always good.
+Talking to people from other gyms, and having connections is always good.

 Make sure a section is completely clean and everyone is comfortable.
 If you need to isolate the skills in stunting and make sure they hit before connecting in a sequence.
 Not being clean is the main thing I see.”